 The Vermont Statutes Online

 § 5131.
-Issuance of civil marriage license; solemnization; return of civil marriage certificate
+Issuance of civil marriage license; solemnization; return of civil marriage certificate; registration

-(2) The department shall prescribe forms that allow each party to a marriage to be designated "bride," "groom," or "spouse," as he or she chooses, and the application shall be in substantially the following form:
+(2) The application forms shall allow each party to a marriage to be designated "bride," "groom," or "spouse," as he or she chooses.

-This worksheet may be destroyed after marriage is registered.
+This worksheet may be destroyed after the marriage is registered.

-(b) A civil marriage license so issued shall be delivered by one of the parties to the proposed marriage, within 60 days from the date of issue to a person authorized to solemnize marriages by section 5144 of this title.
+(b) A civil marriage license so issued shall be signed by both parties to the marriage and delivered by one of the parties to the proposed marriage, within 60 days from the date of issue, to a person authorized to solemnize marriages by section 5144 of this title.
 If the proposed marriage is not solemnized within 60 days from the date of issue, such license shall become void.
-After such person has solemnized the marriage, he or she shall fill out that part of the form on the license provided for his or her use, sign and certify to the same.
+After the person has solemnized the marriage, he or she shall fill out that part of the form on the license provided for his or her use, sign it, and certify to the occurrence and date of the marriage.
 Thereafter the document shall be known as a civil marriage certificate.

 (c) Such certificate shall be returned within ten days to the office of the town clerk from which the license issued by the person solemnizing such marriage.
 The town clerk shall retain and file the original according to sections 5007 and 5008 of this title.
 (Amended 1959, No. 329 (Adj.
 Sess.), § 27, eff.
 March 1, 1961; 1969, No. 164 (Adj.
 Sess.), § 1; 1979, No. 142 (Adj.
 Sess.), § 14; 1985, No. 204 (Adj.
 Sess.), § 3; 1999, No. 91 (Adj.
 Sess.), § 26; 2009, No. 3, § 7, eff.
 Sept.
 1, 2009; 2011, No. 92 (Adj.
 Sess.), § 5; 2017, No. 46, § 39, eff.
 May 22, 2017 and July 1, 2019.)